RafaelNH/Free-water-elimination-DTI/article/article.md

 contamination volume fraction were resampled with steps sizes of 0.1 and 0.01 instead of the step sizes of 0.05 and 0.005 suggested by Hoy and Colleges.

 **Non-Linear Least Square Solution (NLS)**.
-For the non-linear convergence procedure, as suggested by Hoy and Colleges [@Hoy2014-lk,], the model parameters initial guess were adjusted to the values estimated from the WLS approach.
-For computing speed optiminzation, instead of using the modified Newton's method approach proposed in the original article, the non-linear covergence was followed using Scipy's wrapped modified levenberg-marquardt algorithm available (function scipy.optimize.leastsq of Scipy http://scipy.org/).
+As suggested by Hoy and Colleges [@Hoy2014-lk,], the model parameters initial guess for the non-linear convergence procedure were set to the values estimated from the WLS approach.
+For computing speed optiminzation, instead of using the modified Newton's method algorithm proposed in the original article, the non-linear covergence was done using the Scipy's wrapped modified levenberg-marquardt algorithm available (function scipy.optimize.leastsq of Scipy http://scipy.org/).
 To constrain the models parameters to plausibe range, the free water volume fraction $f$ was converted to $f_t = \arcsin (2f-1) + \pi / 2$.
 To compare the robustness of the